 Romance scams are an ongoing, serious problem worldwide.
 They happen when someone pretends to be a dater interested in a serious, lasting commitment but is only involved in scamming you out of money!
 According to the F.B.I., these types of scams cost daters over $230 million in 2016 alone.
 The reports given to the FBI’s Internet Crime Complaint Center are only a fraction of the total number of crimes (many people remain too embarrassed to report).

 A romance scammer is often someone who lives outside of the United States, and the money you send them will never be reclaimed.
 Don’t fall in love with someone online only to find out they are a scammer whose identity doesn’t even exist.
 Older daters are particularly vulnerable to romance scams, with people who are 70+ being the most susceptible.

 New relationships are tricky enough without wondering if you’re dating someone who has the profession they claim to have.
-If you ask your fellow online daters, most will have stories of someone who tricked them online.
+If you ask your fellow online daters, most will have stories of someone who tricked them online or was cheating on someone.
 They might have looked very different than their profile photo, secretly lived overseas, or pretended to have a great job when they were unemployed.
 While a background check won’t guarantee that your relationship will work out in the long term, it can tell you if this person is worth your time and energy.

 Check Criminal Records

 Most people with a criminal record will do whatever they can to hide it.
 The first method to search through each State’s criminal record reporting (courts included).
 The F.B.I. accesses each state’s system for their national criminal records.
 All of these should be included in a background check, which is why many people choose to do a simple background for the most accurate results: